 Conceptualizing a Generalizable Taxonomy of Information-Types

 We draw on the disclosure-outcomes management (DOM) model to conceive the types of information an interviewee can disclose (Neequaye et al., 2021).
 Descriptions of investigative interviews in the field suggest that interviewees typically face a dilemma: conflicting goals wherein some desired outcomes prevent other goals or compete for resources with other goals (Soufan, 2011; Toliver, 1997).
-Consequently, interviewees manage their disclosures such that they reveal some information but not every information they hold: a finding that features in the published literature (Luke, 2021).
+Consequently, interviewees manage their disclosures such that they reveal some information but not every detail they hold: a finding that features in the published literature (Luke, 2021).
 Currently, there is little research examining what interviewees disclose and why they elect to reveal the information they do.
 Existing research focuses heavily on the amount of information interviewees disclose (see, e.g., Luke, 2021).
-Examining the processes driving those disclosures be a useful addition to the literature.
+Examining the processes driving those disclosures would be a useful addition to the literature.

 The DOM model draws on the established idea that decisions are usually a function of the joint influence of perceived costs and benefits (Savage, 1954; Tversky & Fox, 1995; Tversky & Kahneman, 1992).
 The model predicts that interviewees determine what to disclose via intuitive cost-benefit considerations.
-Interviewees navigate the conflicting goals of their dilemma by estimating what disclosures likely yield beneficial (or desirable) rather than costly (or undesirable) outcomes, and they disclose those items accordingly.
-Thus, an interviewee might be more likely to disclose some information items than others when considering the entire lot of information the interviewee holds.
+Interviewees navigate the conflicting goals of their dilemma by estimating what disclosures would likely yield beneficial (or desirable) rather than costly (or undesirable) outcomes, and they disclose those items accordingly.
+Thus, an interviewee might be more likely to disclose some information items than others when considering all the entire lot of information the interviewee holds.
 The DOM model posits that from an interviewee’s point of view, the expected outcomes of disclosure, namely, the costs and benefits, can be high or low in magnitude.
-Such perceived valence depends on two : the pieces of information the interviewee holds and the interviewee’s current dilemma.
+Such perceived valence depends on two things: the pieces of information the interviewee holds and the interviewee’s current dilemma.
 Using that conceptualization, the model provides a wieldy and generalizable taxonomy of information-types.

 Low-stakes information.
 Suppose an interviewee expects no tangible benefits or costs with revealing an information item: the perceived costs and benefits of disclosure are low.
 These information units have relatively few or unimportant consequences for the interviewee.
 The DOM model predicts that interviewees would refrain from disclosing Low-stakes information to avoid taking unnecessary risks.
 Such disclosure is not immediately beneficial to navigating the dilemma but carries potential costs.